annexi-strayline/AURA-docs/source/cli/build_run_command.rst

   This option causes the final executable image to be fully statically linked.

   .. note::
-    When using this option, any requred libraries must be located within the path(s) specified by the LIBRARY_PATH environment variable, or otherwise can be placed in the ``aura-build`` subdirectory. of the AURA project.
+    When using this option, any required libraries must be located within the path(s) specified by the LIBRARY_PATH environment variable, or otherwise can be placed in the ``aura-build`` subdirectory. of the AURA project.
 Note that ``aura-build`` is deleted if the ``clean`` command is invoked.

   .. note::
     If *-no-pie* is *not* specified, the resulting executable will still be a Position Independent executable, but will not be linked to any shared libraries.